treweathers/Java_Developer/Course_2/Course_2.3.md

     this.size++; // Increment size
 }
 ```
-The enqueue() method checks if our queue has enough space before adding the item.
+The `enqueue()` method checks if our queue has enough space before adding the item.

 ### 3. Queue Dequeue Operation
-Just as enqueue adds an element to our queue, dequeue removes it.
-It extracts the element at the queue's front, reducing its size.
-However, we encounter an underflow condition if there are no elements to remove.
+Just as `enqueue` adds an element to our queue, `dequeue` removes it.
+It extracts the element at the queue's `front`, reducing its size.
+However, we encounter an `underflow` condition if there are no elements to remove.

 ```java
 int dequeue() {